 I have reviewed all documentary evidence and I accept that the tenant has been served with the notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant on January 6, 2014.
+The notice is deemed to have been received by the tenant on February 24, 2014.

-I accept the evidence before me that the tenant has failed to pay the full amount of rent owed within the five days granted under section 46(4) of the Act.
+I accept the evidence before me that the tenant has failed to pay rent owed within the five days granted under section 46(4) of the Act.
 I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the notice.

-I therefore find that the landlord is entitled to an order of possession and a monetary order for unpaid rent in the amount of \$1250.
+I therefore find that the landlord is entitled to an order of possession.